codeandsupply/assets/EVENT_RULES.md

 In order to provide a consistently good experience for our guests, we require that any event held under the Code & Supply banner follow these few rules.

-- All events must be posted to Meetup by Justin.
-Group leaders should email Justin with events they'd like to hold.
-- Events start with the [Code & Supply intro presentation](https://docs.google.com/presentation/d/1s47uqhIDKbWsNU3jrjwBrhqSbVzqCfeEXSiw7_g17W4/edit?usp=sharing)
-- Signage created using the [standard template](https://docs.google.com/document/d/1-fbuoF7z2YEnss0y1ahFe9BKjZ74VaMKMbGVrLoPVB4/edit?usp=sharing)
-- At least one sign bearing the event name and C&S logo on the front of the host building, ideally signs at each turn
+- C&S events need to play the slides from the website at the beginning of events

+- Use static cling signs

+- all C&S events have a code of conduct available on our website

+- event titles should be approachable

+- every six months, there should be an intro to each language labeled as a "Refresher" so that people interested in that language can have a place to jump in and start attending events

+- For merging groups, we should cross post events for a few months, but continuously push people to the C&S meet up.
+Long term, cross posting causes issues.

+- Sub groups should still maintain its own Twitter account if it'd like to.
+Mailing list is cool too.
+Promoting a dedicated channel in the C&S slack would be really good to do.

+- there are 3 roles to fill for each event.
+Presented, Emcee, and Greeter.
+These can't be the same person because it means one of the roles would suffer.

 - No sales pitch events.
 All events must be entertaining on their face and not a sales pitch

 - All events are subject to the [Code & Supply code of conduct](http://www.codeandsupply.co/code-of-conduct/)